Assessing (H)EFT theory errors by pitting EoM against Field Redefinitions: A Case Study

 \subsubsection{Higgs Signal Strength Data Fit}

-To connect our analysis to collider observables, we consider signal strength and cross-section measurements of the Higgs boson.
+\ce{First,} we consider signal strength and cross-section measurements of the Higgs boson.
 As a first step, we examine the constraints on the operator $\mathcal{O}_{\square \square}$ from the process $g g \to h \to \gamma \gamma$.
 This channel is straightforward to evaluate using \feynarts, \formcalc, and \packagex, applied to the different HEFT Lagrangians discussed earlier.
 The results are shown in Fig.~\ref{fig:ggHgammagamma}, together with the $95\%$ confidence level constraints from Higgs signal strength measurements~\cite{ATLAS:2022vkf,Cepeda:2019klc}.

 As expected, the relatively tight experimental bounds on this process translate into strong (data-informed) constraints on $\abb$.
 While the quadratic contributions in $\abb$ lead to minor differences between the EoM-substituted and field-redefined (or vanilla) cases, the linear approximation already captures the dominant effect.
 All three formulations, therefore, yield comparable constraints at the same order of magnitude, indicating that the field redefinition and EoM substitution are equivalent for this observable at leading order.
 The theoretical uncertainty, shown in the lower panel of Fig.~\ref{fig:ggHgammagamma}, exhibits an almost linear behaviour in the vicinity of the origin, as anticipated in our earlier discussion, but not trivially so, given the processing that the theory has undergone to arrive at these predictions.
 The error is therefore well controlled within the experimentally allowed region, reinforcing the robustness of the linear approximation for this process.